 Kaylee Tremel ~ Miss Teen Rodeo Iowa 2018

-Kaylee Tremel is the 17 year old daughter of Todd and Kerri Tremel.
+Kaylee Tremel is the 18 year old daughter of Todd and Kerri Tremel.
 She is from the small town of Earling, IA.
-Kaylee is a Senior at Boyer Valley High School who is dual enrolled at Iowa Western Community College and will graduate this May.
-She plans to attend either NCTA in Curtis, NE or SDSU in Brookings, SD with majors in Animal Science and Ag Business.
+Kaylee is a freshman NCTA in Curtis, NE and plans to major in Animal Science and Ag Business.

 Kaylee absolutely loves horses and rodeo.
 She started riding at the age of two and attended her first rodeo that year too.
 Kaylee spends most of her time with her horses: Morgan, Dakota, and Skarlet.
 She also enjoys training them and riding with her siblings.
 Her favorite seasons are rodeo season and branding season!
 Every year she goes out to Nebraska and brands calves with her family friends, the Pieper’s.
 She absolutely loves ranching and hopes to have a ranch of her own someday.
 When she’s not ranching or with her horses she loves helping her dad on the farm.
 She helps vaccinate pigs and runs the farm operations as her dad’s “hired woman”.
 She also is a member of the FFA, Boyer Rooters 4-H club, Boyer Valley Drill Team, and is involved in Drama, Band, Vacation Bible School, and serves as a St. Patrick’s Religious Education Teacher.
 She enjoys riding horses, rodeo, ranching, listening to her favorite artists Cody Johnson, Aaron Watson, and Shotgun Rider, drawing, and helping her dad on the farm.